dandud/dabl/README.md

-# dabl - D. A. Brew Log
+# dabl - Brew Log

 Reposity for dabl a web application built using the Python and the Flask web framework.